vladen/aeroflow/specifications/readme.md

 }));
 ```

-passes @seed to @reducer as first argument on first iteration.
+Passes @seed to @reducer as first argument on first iteration.

 ```js
 var seed = 42;